-You should use evidence to support, back-up and illustrate your claims about your teaching, and this is different from proving you are a good teacher.
+Triangulated You should include and triangulate evidence from multiple sources and multiple types of evidence.
 One source of evidence is not enough to support a conclusion about the quality of your teaching.
-Instead you need to triangulate evidence from multiple sources to support a conclusion about your teaching.
-Together, the different evidence from multiple sources lends weight to the conclusion, when each piece of evidence would be too weak on its own.
+Together, the different evidence from multiple sources can provide strong evidence for the quality of your teaching, when each piece of evidence on its own would be too weak.

 In other words, find three or more sources of evidence that each supports the same conclusion about the quality of your teaching.
 For example, results from a student questionnaire is not enough to show that you have taught well, but if a peer who observes you teach also says you clearly explain complex material, and the results of student assessments also shows that your students have mastered the material, and if you can also explain how your teaching methods foster student learning, and how you have improved your teaching so it is now effective, then we can conclude that you have done a good job at teaching.